juhannam/gct535-2021/hw4/README.md

 3. Open the JUCE project file 'DelayTutorial.jucer' and build it.
 The feedforward delay is already implemented as 'processBlockDelay' function in 'PluginProcessor.cpp'.
 Load the result plug-in on DAW and check it.

-4. Implement a feedback delay as 'delay' function in '06.
-Delay-based Audio Effects.ipynb' by modifying below part in 'PluginProcessor.cpp'.
+4. Implement a feedback delay based on 'delay' function in '06.
+Delay-based Audio Effects.ipynb' by modifying below part in 'PluginProcessor.cpp', but **with wet/dry coefficient** like the function of feedforward delay effect implemented in JUCE code.
 You can easily adding the feedback loop to the implemented feedforward delay.
 Don't forget to consider the feedback gain. *You don't have to consider the LFO parameters for feedback delay.
 Please ignore them.*

 ```
 void MyDelayAudioProcessor::processBlockDelay(AudioSampleBuffer& buffer, int totalNumInputChannels)
 ```

 5. Implement a chorus as 'chorus' function in '06.
-Delay-based Audio Effects.ipynb' by modifying below part in 'PluginProcessor.cpp'.
+Delay-based Audio Effects.ipynb', **with wet/dry coefficient** by modifying below part in 'PluginProcessor.cpp'.

 ```
 void MyDelayAudioProcessor::processBlockChorus(AudioSampleBuffer& buffer, int totalNumInputChannels)
 ```

 6. Implement a chorus as 'chorus' function in '06.
-Delay-based Audio Effects.ipynb' by modifying below part in 'PluginProcessor.cpp'.
+Delay-based Audio Effects.ipynb', **with wet/dry coefficient**  by modifying below part in 'PluginProcessor.cpp'.

 ```
 void MyDelayAudioProcessor::processBlockFlanger(AudioSampleBuffer& buffer, int totalNumInputChannels)